9 Ways To Manage Your Own Toxic Behaviours Like a Pro

 For example: “Yesterday I raised my voice, interrupted you, and brought up old fights.
 I can see that made you feel small and unsafe with me.
 I am working on pausing before I react, and I will go back to therapy/ journaling/ breathing exercises to help with that.”
 You are not defending yourself; you are taking ownership.

 Ask yourself, “If I were on the other side of this, what would I need to hear to feel that change is real?”
+Let the other person share their feelings without rushing them to forgive you.
+Repair is not instant, but consistent changes in behaviour over time are compelling.

 7. Use the habit loop to change toxic routines

 Remember the cue-routine-reward loop.
-To manage your own toxic behaviours, you do not have to erase the cue or the need for relief; you only need to change the routine.
+To manage your own toxic behaviours, you do not have to erase the cue or the noffer for relief; you only need to change the routine.
 For instance, the cue might be feeling rejected when your message is left unread.
 The old routine is to send a nasty follow-up or start an argument.
 The reward is a brief sense of control or attention, even if negative.

 You can keep the cue and the need for connection, but build a new routine: take five minutes to breathe, write out what you are feeling, and send a calm message like, “Hey, just checking in, no rush.”
 Or you decide to focus on something else for 30 minutes before responding.
 Over time, your brain learns that this new routine also brings relief, without the wreckage.